-During this step, you’ll also need to choose the domain registration period.
-Registrars offer a variety of durations – from one to ten years.
+During this step, you need to choose a registration period, which usually varies from one to 10 years depending on your registrar.
 Before the initial registration period ends, the registrar will alert you to renew it.

-Also, domain registration companies typically require users to pay for a minimum period of one year.
-However, other registrars might have a longer minimum registration period, like two years.
+Domain registration companies typically require users to pay for a minimum period of one year.
+However, some registrars might have a longer minimum registration period, like two years.

-To purchase a domain at Hostinger, continue the process from the domain checker page and press the Add to cart button next to the domain.
+To purchase a domain at Hostinger, continue the process from the domain checker page and press the Add to cart button next to your chosen domain.
 Then, click Continue to cart.

 4. Complete the Domain Registration

-You’ll need to fill in all the fields with the correct details, such as your name, address, and contact information.
+Fill in all the fields with the correct details, such as your name, address, and contact information.
+Afterward, click the Finish registration button.
 This data will be stored on WHOIS, the official domain ownership database.

-It’s possible to modify the domain ownership details using the domain management section within the control panel.
-Once the changes are made, you will have to confirm them via email.
+You can modify the domain ownership details under the domain management section in the control panel.
+Once changes are made, you will have to reconfirm them via email.

 5. Verify Domain Name Ownership

-The final step is to verify the domain ownership through the email address you used when registering the domain.
-The email usually arrives within a few minutes after finishing the domain setup.
-Simply click the verification link in the email to verify your contact information.
+The final step is to verify domain ownership through the email address you used when registering the domain.
+The email should arrive within a few minutes after finishing the domain setup.
+Simply click the verification link to confirm your contact information.

 If the email doesn’t arrive, resend the request from the control panel.
-We recommend doing it immediately, as waiting for 15 days or more will lead to a temporary suspension from the registry.
+We recommend doing this as soon as possible, as waiting 15 days or more will lead to a temporary suspension of your domain from the registry.